PK-LetsDev/DataStructure/Readme.md

 Peek: We can view the most recent item in the stack by using the value of a pointer to point to the item in the list (or array) without deleting the item.

-This is the sample code.
+This is the sample code:

 ![Image!](Image/ClassStack.png)

-And this is result
+And this is result:

 ![Image!](Image/ResultStack.png)